Picovoice/porcupine/README.md

 pv_porcupine = "1.9.1"
 ```

-To create an instance of the engine you first create a `PorcupineBuilder` instance with the configuration parameters for the wake word engine and then make a call to `.init()`
+To create an instance of the engine you first create a `PorcupineBuilder` instance with the configuration parameters for the wake word engine and then make a call to `.init()`:

 ```rust
 use porcupine::{BuiltinKeywords, PorcupineBuilder};

 let porcupine: Porcupine = PorcupineBuilder::new_with_keywords(&[BuiltinKeywords::Porcupine]).init().expect("Unable to create Porcupine");
 ```
 In the above example, we've initialzed the engine to detect the built-in wake word "Porcupine".
 Built-in keywords are contained in the package with the `BuiltinKeywords` enum type.

 To detect custom keywords, use `PorupineBuilder`'s `new_with_keyword_paths` method to pass in `*.ppn` file paths instead:
 ```rust